 Limit carbonated drinks.

-There are certain drinks that increase gas and bloating during pregnancy like the bubbly ones.
+Certain drinks like the bubbly ones increase gas and bloating during pregnancy.
 You want to avoid these if you’re experiencing severe gas and bloating.
 Drinks with ingredients like carbon dioxide actually have added gas to them, making things a lot worse!
 Other ingredients that you should steer clear of are fructose and sorbitol.
-There are several people who can’t digest fructose properly, which leads to even more gas and bloating.
+Several people can’t digest fructose properly, leading to even more gas and bloating.
 Regarding sorbitol, this is a typical sugar replacement that the body can’t truly digest.
 We recommend avoiding all three of these ingredients in your drinks!
 And, if you’re wondering what to drink instead, here’s my list of the 10 best drinks for early pregnancy!

 Avoid foods that contribute to gas pain.

 There are foods that have always been famous for causing a little too much gas.
 Some of these foods’ effects may be even worse than carbonated drinks for pregnant women.
-Some of the foods that contribute to extra gas are cruciferous veggies like Brussel sprouts, broccoli, and kale, but other items like beans, dairy, and wheat may also play a role too.
+Some foods that contribute to extra gas are cruciferous veggies like Brussel sprouts, broccoli, and kale, but other items like beans, dairy, fried foods, and wheat may also play a role.
 If you’re having severe gas problems during pregnancy, try keeping a food diary noting your symptoms after each meal to identify what foods may be causing it.
+If you like to chew gum be mindful that this can contribute to bloating too.
 Additionally, if bloating is the bigger issue, constipation is typically at the route of this so be sure to increase fiber and fluids to get things moving.

 Have a consistent exercise routine.